-Churches and other employing organizations that object as a matter of conscience to the use of their dues for abortion procedures may apply for relief of conscience (ROC).
+Congregations and employers that object as a matter of conscience to their Medical Plan dues being used for abortion procedures may apply for relief of conscience.

-The 221st General Assembly (2014) urged the Board of Pensions to publish a list of those churches that have been granted relief of conscience status by their presbyteries.
-That list appears below.
+The 221st General Assembly (2014) urged the Board of Pensions to publish a list of those churches that have been granted ROC status by their presbyteries.